 Julie Goodrum, Director of Operations with WWM, serves on the Schwab Advisor Services Technology, Operations and Service Advisory Board (the “Board”).
 As described under Item 12 of this Form ADV, WWM may recommend that clients establish brokerage accounts with Charles Schwab & Co., Inc. (“Schwab”) to maintain custody of the clients’ assets and effect trades for their accounts.
 The Board consists of approximately 20 representatives of independent investment advisory firms who have been invited by Schwab management to participate in meetings and discussions of Schwab Advisor Services’ services for independent investment advisory firms and their clients.
-Board members serve for two-year terms.
-Ms. Goodrum’s term ends January 2015.
+Board members serve for up to a three-year term.
+Ms. Goodrum’s term ends January 2016.
 Board members enter nondisclosure agreements with Schwab under which they agree not to disclose confidential information shared with them.
 This information generally does not include material nonpublic information about the Charles Schwab Corporation, whose common stock is listed for trading on the New York Stock Exchange and the NASDAQ stock market (symbol SCHW).
 The Board meets in person approximately twice per year and has periodic conference calls scheduled as needed.
 Board members are not compensated by Schwab for their service, but Schwab may pay for or reimburse Board members’ travel, lodging, meals and other incidental expenses incurred in attending Board meetings.

 WWM has no other business activities other than those described above.
 WWM has a brokerage agreement with Schwab that allows WWM to take a limited power of attorney to exercise discretion on client accounts at Schwab.
 Pursuant to the agreement, fees owed to Schwab by clients are paid directly to Schwab.
 WWM fees are usually paid by deducting the fees directly from Schwab accounts.
 WWM is not a general partner in any partnership WWM recommends.